Principles of Marketing

 At the end of year 2, you may choose to undertake either a paid placement or study abroad for a year.
 If you choose to study abroad you will spend your academic year at one of our partner universities, enhancing your language skills and international business knowledge.

-Throughout the programme, your decision-making and critical thinking skills will be improved through the integration of real-world examples and the use of facilities such as our Bloomberg Trading Suite.
+Throughout the programme, your decision-making and critical thinking skills will be improved through the integration of real-world examples.

 This module gives you a theoretical and practical introduction to the basics of accounting, including how to prepare financial statements.